 The provider was fully engaged in running the service through the CEO and their vision and values were built around providing individualised care, recognising everyone as the individual that they are.
 Staff were aware of the provider's vision and values and how they related to their work.
-One member of staff told us, "I like working here.
-The clients are lovely; the staff are good.
-I like helping them [new members of staff] get to know [people]".
-Another member of staff said, "I like it here.
-It is very friendly.
-There are ups and downs but that is just part of the work".
+One member of staff told us, "It is lovely working here; the residents are lovely, down to earth; calm not hectic; staff do cater for people's needs".
 All of the staff we spoke with said they would recommend the home to their families and friends.
-One said, "All of the staff and clients are like one big family".

 Regular staff meetings provided the opportunity for the registered manager to engage with staff and reinforce the provider's values and vision.
 Staff spoke positively about the culture and management of the service.
 They confirmed they were able to raise issues and make suggestions about the way the service was provided in their one to one sessions or during staff meetings and these were taken seriously and discussed.
-A staff member told us, "The staff meetings are interactive.
-They [the registered manager] will look into things and come back to you with feedback".
-A senior member of staff said, "We have staff meetings and senior meetings.
-I definitely feel involved in running the home".
+A staff member told us, "I have been to two staff meetings.
+Both the [deputy manager] and the [registered manager] were there and have a good listening ear, which is good".
+Another member of staff said, "I am very comfortable raising things at the [staff] meetings.
+[The registered manager] and [deputy manager] are easy to talk to".